nodepolus/nodepolus_old/README.md

 ### 🌟 Please *Star* the project and join *[our Discord server][Discord]* for support!
 It really helps out! :)

 NodePolus is a JavaScript library containing multiple implementations of the Among Us network protocol.
-Once finished, it will include these implementations:
+Once finished, it will implementations for each of:

 - A custom **region server** with **plugin support**
 - A **programmable client** that can **play games**